andreasbm/readme/readme/8-advanced.md

 ### Variables

-If you have a variable from your `blueprint.json` file you want to stamp to your readme just use the `{{ ... }}` syntax as usual without any scopes.
+If you have a variable from your `blueprint.json` file you want to stamp to your README file just use the `{{ ... }}` syntax as usual without any scopes.

 #### Objects